logpresso/community/contents/005_How_to_analyze_Firewall_Logs.md

 ## How to analyze Firewall logs

 In most environments, firewall controls north-south traffic.
-Well-designed network also deploys Anti-DDoS, IPS, WAF (Web Application Firewall).
 Every firewall supports session (or flow) logging via syslog, snmp, or REST API.

 Although each firewall product has its own characteristics, but there are common logging elements.
 All flow records contains standard 5-tuple:
 * Source IP